stromatolith/peabox/README.md

    * `p.sort()` sorts according to score/fitness of Individuals
    * `p.sort_for('anything')` sorts for that if individuals have a property `dude.anything`
  - mutation and recombination operators are able to respect search domain boundaries
+ - some CEC-2005 test functions and some other popular test functions
+ - a recorder class for regularly taking notes on population status
  - a little tutorial

 #### tutorial lessons